Office of Counseling and Guidance

 Counseling Services

-OCG’s counseling services are available to help students adjust to the University life, make important life choices, and embark on the task of defining and pursuing their life goals.
-Students either come voluntarily for individual counseling or are referred by their teachers and/or college.
-College referrals for intake interviews as well as processes for readmission and applications for non-major and shifting can also lead to counseling.
-Counseling can be done either individually or by group to address students’ academic, career, personal, interpersonal, and family concerns toward overall improvement of their health, wellbeing, and outlook.
+The Counseling Service is available to help students adjust to the University life, make important life choices, and embark on the task of defining and pursuing their career and life goals.
+Students either come voluntarily for individual counseling or are referred by their teachers, college, and/or offices doing student services.
+College referrals for intake interview as well as processes for readmission, lifting of ineligibility, and applications for non-major and shifting can also lead to counseling.
+Counseling, can be done either through face-to-face (e.g., individual counseling or group guidance) or online platforms (e.g., Zoom, Viber, Messenger, etc.) to address the students’ academic, career, personal, interpersonal, and family concerns, toward overall improvement of their health, wellbeing, and outlook.
+These are free for enrolled UP students.
+UP employees or alumni can make a request to the Director about these services.

 Psychological Assessment and Evaluation

-Psychological assessments, particularly on the dimensions of personality, emotional stability, career interest, study orientation, mental ability and aptitude are available in OCG.
-The Psychological Assessment Services of OCG aims to:
+Psychological testing, particularly on the dimensions of personality, emotional stability, career interest, study orientation, mental ability, and aptitude are available in OCG.

-5. Provide psychological tests for pre-employment and qualifying exam purposes of non-UP service users from the government sectors whenever time allows for it
+• Providing psychological tests or pre-employment and qualifying exam purposes of non-UP service users from the government sectors whenever time allows for it

 Referral Service